 Teens work best when they have very specific goals.
 One option is to identify certificates or awards students could strive to achieve.
 There are a wide variety of options for students with specialized interests.
 Here are a few examples:

-Master Gardener: Offered through county extension or university offices, Master Gardeners participate in trainings to develop a strong knowledge base about growing vegetables and flowers.
+Master Gardener: Offered through county extension or university offices, Master Gardeners participate in training to develop a strong knowledge base about growing vegetables and flowers.
 They then volunteer to lead programs in the community to educate others.
 This is a great example of how your teen can take a personal interest they develop at home and use it to build connections in their community.

 Lifeguard: Experienced swimmers may wish to contact the Red Cross to be trained as a lifeguard.
 In some areas this can be a helpful skill for finding a summer job.

 Computer Training: There are a wide variety of certifications available for students with abilities in the area of information technology.
-Certifications are available for Microsoft users, iPhone app developers, web designers, etc. Some trainings and exams can be expensive but others allow students to self-study.
+Certifications are available for Microsoft users, iPhone app developers, web designers, etc. Some training and exams can be expensive but others allow students to self-study.

 Congressional Medal: The Congressional Medal Award encourages teens set personal goals in four areas – volunteer public service, personal development, physical fitness, expedition and exploration.
 There are several levels of awards for students depending on their goals and their level of time commitment.
 Students who really enjoy having a concrete goal with clear steps to get there may be motivated by participating in this process.
 This can be listed as an award on college applications and is open to homeschool students.